-The California Public Utilities Commission ("Commission") received a request seeking disclosure of all Commission records concerning the Commission's investigation of a gas incident that occurred on February 27, 2015 at 8890 Gerber Road, City and County of Sacramento, CA ("the incident").
+The California Public Utilities Commission ("Commission") received a request seeking disclosure of the Commission Safety and Enforcement Division's investigation records related to an inquiry into the business records of Trans Bay Crew Company.
 The Commission staff could not make the investigation records public without the formal approval of the full Commission.
 The request is treated as an appeal to the full Commission for release of the requested records pursuant to Commission General Order (G.O.)
 66-C § 3.4.